danriti/code24/README.md

 * Contribute to existing open source projects
 * Learn, explore and play with new and exciting technologies (you know, the stuff they don't let you use at work!)
+* Give you material to blog about and teach others what you've learned
 * Actually complete a project and share it with the world
 * Have fun!